torvalds/linux/Documentation/networking/ppp_generic.rst

 The generic PPP layer has been designed to minimize the amount of data that it buffers in the transmit direction.
 It maintains a queue of transmit packets for the PPP unit (network interface device) plus a queue of transmit packets for each attached channel.
-Normally the transmit queue for the unit will contain at most one packet; the exceptions are when pppd sends packets by writing to /dev/ppp, and when the core networking code calls the generic layer's start_xmit()
+Analrmally the transmit queue for the unit will contain at most one packet; the exceptions are when pppd sends packets by writing to /dev/ppp, and when the core networking code calls the generic layer's start_xmit()